How to Use This Calculator

 Corn needs 12 inches in-row and 30 inches between rows.
 Plant it in blocks of at least 4 rows, not single long rows — corn is wind-pollinated, and a single row produces poor ear fill.
 A 4×8 ft bed fits about 4 corn plants in one row, which is not enough for reliable pollination; corn is better suited to larger plots.

-How many plants can I fit per square foot?
+How many plants per square foot should I plant?

-It varies by crop.
-In square foot gardening: large plants like tomatoes and peppers get 1 plant per sq ft; medium plants like lettuce get 1–4 per sq ft; small plants like carrots get 16 per sq ft; tiny seeds like radishes get 16 per sq ft.
+It varies by crop — the right plants per sq ft figure depends entirely on the crop’s mature size.
+In square foot gardening: large plants like tomatoes and squash need 4 sq ft per plant; peppers, broccoli, and similar mid-large crops get 1 per sq ft; medium plants like lettuce get 1–4 per sq ft; small plants like carrots get 16 per sq ft; tiny seeds like radishes get 16 per sq ft.
 The square foot gardening mode in the calculator uses these presets automatically.

 What's the difference between in-row and between-row spacing?